 Let us next show the second part of the statement.
-Taking the set $S$ as above, we obtain that it must additionally be $(d,0)$-flat, which means that $S$ lies in a $d$-plane and thus $M= |S|\le m_{k-1}(d).$ \end{proof}
+Taking the set $S$ as above, we obtain that it must additionally be $(d,0)$-flat.
+This means that $S$ lies in a $d$-plane, thus $M= |S|\le m_{k-1}(d).$ \end{proof}

 The statement below allows us to get a grip on $M_k(d)$.

 \begin{lem} For any $1\leq k$, and $0\leq d\leq d'$ we have In particular $M_k(d)<\infty$. \end{lem} Note the difference in the definition of $M'_k(d)$ and the function $f$ above.